elephantscale/es-training-new/cybersecurity-common/slides/Security_Design.md

      - Devices only install updates if they first verify the signature

- * The signature’s cryptographic key size and hash algorithms have sufficient cryptographic strength for the intended service life of the product
+ * The signature's cryptographic key size and hash algorithms have sufficient cryptographic strength for the intended service life of the product

  * The signature method chosen has a key provisioning method suitable for the intended manufacturing supply chain